 A Dentist, as per the Medical Practitioners Act 20017, is a legally recognised medical practitioner in Ireland.
 They are obliged to practice dentistry to the highest of medical standards.
-Dental negligence claims * arise when a person suffers an injury as a result of dental treatment or their appearance has been affected as a result of dental malpractice *.
+Dental negligence claims * arise when a person suffers an injury to their teeth as a result of dental treatment or their appearance has been affected as a result of dental malpractice *.
 It is important to note that if you have suffered an injury as a result of dental negligence *, that you contact a dental/medical negligence solicitor * to discuss your case.

 Common Types of Dental Negligence Claims *

 - Misdiagnosis of medical conditions, such as gum disease or oral cancer

 - Delayed diagnosis of medical conditions, such as gum disease or oral cancer

 - Incorrect tooth extraction

 - Injury as a result of poor standard of dental work

 - Performance of unnecessary dental procedures